Eric Rowe: 2015

-On May 6, 2015, the Philadelphia Eagles signed Rowe to a four-year, $4.87 million contract that included a signing bonus of $452,248.
+pick (47th overall), that was used to draft Rowe, and sixth round pick (191st overall).
+On May 6, 2015, the Eagles signed Rowe to a four-year, $4.87 million contract that included a signing bonus of $452,248.

 Throughout training camp, Rowe competed to be a starting cornerback against Nolan Carroll.
 Head coach Chip Kelly named Rowe the third cornerback on the Eagles' depth chart to begin the regular season, behind Byron Maxwell and Nolan Carroll.

-He made his professional regular season debut in the Philadelphia Eagles' season-opening 26–24 loss at the Atlanta Falcons.
+He made his professional regular season debut in the Eagles' season-opening 26–24 loss at the Atlanta Falcons.
 On September 27, 2015, Rowe recorded two combined tackles, broke up two passes, and made his first career interception off a pass attempt by Jets' quarterback Geno Smith during a 24–17 win at the New York Jets in Week 3.
 The following week, he collected a season-high six combined tackles and deflected a pass in the Eagles' 23–20 loss at the Washington Redskins in Week 4.
 On December 6, 2015, Rowe earned his first career start in place of Nolan Carroll who was inactive after breaking his ankle the previous week.
 He finished the Eagles' 35–28 win at the New England Patriots in Week 13 with three solo tackles.
-On December 29, 2015, the Philadelphia Eagles fired head coach Chip Kelly after they fell to a 6–9 record.
+On December 29, 2015, the Eagles fired head coach Chip Kelly after they fell to a 6–9 record.
 He finished his rookie season in 2015 with 31 combined tackles (24 solo), five pass deflections, and an interception in 16 games and five starts.

 2016

-On January 18, 2016, the Philadelphia Eagles hired Kansas City Chiefs' offensive coordinator Doug Pederson as their new head coach.
+On January 18, 2016, the Eagles hired Kansas City Chiefs offensive coordinator Doug Pederson as their new head coach.
 During training camp, Rowe competed to be a starting cornerback against Nolan Carroll, Leodis McKelvin, Jalen Mills, and Ron Brooks.

 New England Patriots

+2016

-On September 7, 2016, the Philadelphia Eagles traded Rowe to the New England Patriots in exchange for a conditional fourth-round (131st overall) draft pick in the 2018 NFL Draft.
+On September 7, 2016, the Eagles traded Rowe to the New England Patriots in exchange for a conditional fourth-round (131st overall) draft pick in the 2018 NFL draft.
 Head coach Bill Belichick named Rowe the fifth cornerback on the depth chart, behind Logan Ryan, Malcolm Butler, Justin Coleman, and Cyrus Jones.

 Rowe was inactive for the first five games (Weeks 1–5) due to an ankle injury.
 In Week 7, he earned his first start as a member of the Patriots and recorded a season-high six combined tackles and broke up a pass during a 27–16 win at the Pittsburgh Steelers.
 He was inactive as a healthy scratch for the Patriots' Week 10 loss against the Seattle Seahawks.
 Rowe was sidelined during a Week 14 win against the Baltimore Ravens due to a hamstring injury.
 He finished the 2016 NFL season with 26 combined tackles (20 solo), eight pass deflections, and an interception in nine games and seven starts.